Malayer: Notable people

-Notable Tribal and Noble Families
+Notable tribal and noble families

 The region of Malayer has historically been home to prominent Laki-speaking noble families.
 Among them, the Gheisari family is notable for its deep tribal roots and historical governance.
-Originating from nearby villages, members of the family held military and administrative roles during the Zand dynasty era and are considered part of the broader Laki tribal aristocracy.
+Originating from nearby villages, members of this noble family held military and administrative roles during the Zand era and are considered part of the broader Laki tribal aristocracy.

 The region of Malayer, Nahavand, and Hamedan has historically been home to prominent Laki-speaking noble families who played major roles during and around the Zand dynasty era.